General Questions about Study Abroad and Global Education (SAGE)

 - Visiting students live in whatever housing is typical of students in the host culture, ranging from university-owned student flats with a cafeteria or with a shared kitchen requiring students to shop for groceries and prepare all their own meals.
 In non-English speaking locations, a home stay may be the most common housing arrangement because the local students live at home while attending the university in their own city – visiting students do the same.

-- While fully integrated with local students in most of their classes, these classes may be quite large making it difficult to meet college-aged peers without intentional effort on the part of the student.
-Returning students report meeting locals is not always easy and worked best when joining student clubs and organizations or participating in team sports to help break out of the “bubble” of US American students.
+- While fully integrated with local students in most of their classes, these classes may be quite large making it difficult to meet university-aged peers without intentional effort on the part of the student.
+Returning students report meeting locals is not always easy and worked best when joining student clubs and organizations or participating in team sports to help break out of the “bubble” of US students.
 Most local students will socialize on the weekends so frequent weekend travel will severely limit the ability to make friends with local students.

 ~ Hybrid program model: